buvis/docs/src/catalogue/pod-gateway.md

 ## Description

-Admision controller to change the default gateway and DNS server of PODs
+Admision controller to change the default gateway and DNS server of PODs.

 ## k8 at home search